RecSys-lab/MoviesRecommender/README.md

 ## TODOs

-- Refactoring code and unifying some modules
+- [feat] Refactoring code and unifying some modules
+- [bug] Features array are truncated when storing on CSV
+- [bug] Last items in a packet are not counted